 Planning for Lifelong Sobriety

 Post-acute Subutex withdrawal symptoms may crop up periodically.
 An aftercare plan prevents them from becoming stumbling blocks.
 Possible plan details may include regular follow-up visits with a psychiatrist who assists with a mood disorder.
-Moreover, you should consider joining a support group for accountability and ongoing peer support.
+Moreover, you should consider joining a support group for accountability and ongoing peer support after an addiction treatment program.

 Do not allow the presence of Subutex withdrawal symptoms to question your ability to overcome dependency.
 At Crestview Recovery, caring therapists routinely work with people just like you.
 Falling victim to a prescription medication addiction is easy.
 Finally, beginning recovery is possible by dialing 866.262.0531 now.